jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 drawn quite tense over his outstanding bones.
 Yet this emaciation seemed to be his natural habit, and due to no disease, for his eye was bright, his step brisk, and his

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 137

 bearing assured.
 He was plainly but neatly dressed, and his age, I should judge, would be nearer forty than thirty.
 “ ‘Mr. Hatherley?’ said he, with something of a German accent. ’You have